MetroModelingServices/integrated_workflow/viz_inputs.md

 The following files specify the input data contract for the visualizer:

-  - BENEFITS_FILE - a CSV file of benefit measures by Processor, Target, Description, each COC, Everybody.
+  - BENEFITS_FILE - a CSV file with each row a benefit measure and columns for Processor, Target, Description, each COC, Everybody.
 See `aggregate_results.csv`.

 | Processor              | Target                     | Description                    | coc_ext_lowengpro | coc_ext_age18or65 | everybody    |
 |------------------------|----------------------------|--------------------------------|-------------------|-------------------|--------------|